© 2015, Elizabeth Dadelik

 ALL RIGHTS RESERVED.
 This book (Paying For His Mistakes) contains material protected under International and Federal Copyright Laws and Treaties.
 Any unauthorized reprint or use of this material is prohibited.
 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without express written permission from the author.
 This includes but is not limited to it's prologue/ epilogue, chapters, content, ideas, concepts, characters and all associated content.
 All rights are reserved by the owner, creator and author.
 Any infringement is punishable by law.
 Infringers may be subject to court fees, fines and jail sentence

 My father wasn't always a bastard.
 There was a time when I loved him with all my heart and believed he would protect me.
-The thought that his actions would have resulted in my mate rejecting me was unfathomable.
+The thought that his actions would have resulted in devastation was unfathomable.

-My childhood memories of him were always filled with love and fairness.
-Growing up he was pretty much the ideal dad.
+My childhood memories of him were filled with love and fairness.
+His parenting was idyllic.
 He trained my soccer team, went to every school play and bought me ice cream when it rained.
 I remember one day breaking my arm.
 He ran all the way to the hospital, never once jarring me.

-People said that he used to be a rebel when he was younger, petty theft and joyrides.
+My father was a metamorphic creature.
+In his youth he was a rebel.
+Partaking in petty theft and joyrides, escalating into more violent crimes.
 The defining change was when he met my mom.
 He had walked into a store, wanting to rob the place.
-Instead he looked into the eyes of his mate.
+Instead he looked into the eyes of his soulmate.
 Instantly he wanted to be a better man for her.
 The change was so profound; my mother had won over the respect and admiration of the entire pack.

-As a result, everyone welcomed her into the pack and supported my dad's choice to change her to a wolf.
+As a result, everyone welcomed her into our world and supported my dad's choice to change her to a wolf.
 She underwent the change without hesitate, grateful that it meant that she would have a longer life with him.
 Their love was intentional, profound and all consuming.
-I grew up seeing what a mate did, that they loved you without conditions, protected you with all their hearts and made your life fulfilled.
+I saw it as a child and it became an integral part of my worldview.
+I grew up seeing what a werewolf soulmate did.
+They loved you without conditions, protected you with all their hearts and fulfilled a calling.